EMBL-Design-Language/Springboard/information-architecture.md

 </div>

 ### Note: the below provides some early insight into the functional structure.
-For a more narative read, [check out the blog post](https://blogs.embl.org/communications/2017/07/18/the-embl-triangle-key-from-brand-structure-to-information-architecture/).
+For a more narrative read, [check out the blog post](https://blogs.embl.org/communications/2017/07/18/the-embl-triangle-key-from-brand-structure-to-information-architecture/).

 ## What this is about